hermanussen/RainbowDataAnalyzer/README.md

 - If the string starts with `/sitecore/`, we will assume that it is a sitecore path
 - If the string can be parsed as a guid, we will assume that it is a sitecore ID
 - In the AssemblyInfo.cs file, you may find a guid in a string as well; this is ignored
+- If the string or ID refers to a field, we will check if it can be found in the serialized data as well
+- Especially if you use [precompiled views](http://kamsar.net/index.php/2016/09/Precompiled-Views-with-Sitecore-8-2/), the @Html.Sitecore().Field(...) syntax is also validated.

 ## Future plans